-Complaint reporting procedures shall be disseminated by the Seminole County Sheriff's Office within facilities under its jurisdiction (in English and other languages as appropriate) in order to ensure that all individuals are aware of the availability of such procedures.
-Such material must include up-to-date contact information necessary to file the complaint.
+Complaint reporting procedures shall be disseminated by the SCSO within facilities under its jurisdictionn (in English andnother languagesn as appropriate) n in ordern ton ensure that all individuals are awaren of nthe availability nof nsuch n procedures.
+Such material must include up-to-date contact information necessary tonfile the complaint.

-Complaints will be accepted from any source (e.g., ICE, Seminole County Sheriff's Office, participating SCSO personnel, inmates, and the public).
+Complaints will be accepted from any source (e.g., ICE, SCSO, participating SCSO personnel, inmates, and therpublic).